bijancamp/git-fancy/README.md

 ## Configuration
-You define a project's emoji codes via a `.fancyconfig` file located at the root of a Git repository.
+You define a project's emoji codes via a `.fancyconfig` file located at the root of the repository.
 The format of `.fancyconfig` is the same as that of a
 [Git configuration file](https://www.git-scm.com/docs/git-config#_configuration_file).
 Its sole section is `[emoji]` and contains definitions of custom emoji codes in the format of *emojicode = emoji*, where *emojicode* is a